 All Real Estate Agents Make Too Much Money

 False.
-An agent's average annual salary is less than $36,000 a year.
-About half the agents in any large brokerage close less than four deals a year.
+The mean gross income of a real estate agent in 2020 was $43,300.
 Nobody can live on that.
 Not once office fees, MLS fees, and lockbox fees are deducted.
 Then there's overhead and expenses for the agent, errors and omissions insurance, and office supplies.
 It adds up.

 Agents Sell Their Own Homes for More Money Than Yours

 False.
 Busy agents and top producers don't have the luxury of time to waste when selling their own home.
 They also understand the market better than your average home seller, which means if a home isn't selling within a reasonable period of time, it means it is priced too high.

 When agents put their residences on the market, if they need to sell, they might even cut the buyer a better deal than the buyer can get on the open market.
 After all, the person most likely to be persuaded by a sales pitch is a person who sells for a living.